fdicarlo/MITx-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python/README.md

-# MITx-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python
+# MITx 6.00.1x - Introduction to Computer Science and Programming using Python
-Exercises/projects - MITx-6.00.1x - Introduction to Computer Science and Programming Using Python
+Exercises/projects - MITx-6.00.1x - Introduction to Computer Science and Programming using Python